lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 **Figure 12-4** shows the resulting composite image.

 In this example, the actor named skin is rendered last because we are using a translucent surface.
-Recall from "Transparency and Alpha Values" on page213 that we must order the polygons  composing transparent surfaces for proper results.
+Recall from ["Transparency and Alpha Values"](/VTKBook/07Chapter7/#71-transparency-and-alpha-values) in [Chapter 7](/VTKBook/07Chapter7) that we must order the polygons  composing transparent surfaces for proper results.
 We render the skin last by adding it to aRenderer's actor list last.

 We need to make one last point about processing medical imaging data.
 Medical images can be acquired in a variety of orders that refer to the relationship of consecutive slices to the patient.
 Radiologists view an image as though they were looking at the patient's feet.
 This means that on the display, the patient's left appears on the right.
 For CT there are two standard orders: top to bottom or bottom to top.
 In a top to bottom acquisition, slice *i* is farther from the patient's feet than slice *i* - 1.
 Why do we worry about this order?
 It is imperative in medical applications that we retain the left / right relationship.
 Ignoring the slice acquisition order can result in a flipping of left and right.
 To correct this, we need to transform either the original dataset or the geometry we have extracted.
-(See "Exercises" on page481 for more information.)
+(See ["Exercises"](/VTKBook/12Chapter12/#1211-exercises) in this Chapter for more information.)
 Also, you may wish to examine the implementation of the classes vtkVolume16Reader and vtkVolumeReader (the superclass of vtkVolume16Reader).
 These classes have special methods that deal with transforming image data.

 ## 12.2 Creating Models from Segmented Volume Data